XRPL-Labs/dev.to-Tutorials-Blogs/XUMM/How to use the XUMM SDK in NodeJS.md

 {% gist https://gist.github.com/WietseWind/d6e20688389a02f351e3486f1f381779/04ef5c2a0f916baa5d1b5d15458e3a1d7b549150 file=simple-payment.json %}

 If, like in the minimal example above, no amount is entered, the end user will be able to select the currency and amount to send in XUMM after opening the sign request.
-You could add more details to your payload, as per the following example:
+You could also add more details to your payload, as per the following example:

 {% gist https://gist.github.com/WietseWind/d6e20688389a02f351e3486f1f381779/04ef5c2a0f916baa5d1b5d15458e3a1d7b549150 file=payment.json %}